Monika Ertl: Biography

 After being under covert observation in Bolivia for several days, she and another guerrilla were eventually ambushed and killed by Bolivian security forces on 12 May 1973 in El Alto (in La Paz), where she was reorganizing the ELN.
 According to Régis Debray, she was also preparing the abduction of the former Gestapo Chief of Lyon Klaus Barbie to bring him to Chile and consequently to justice in France where he was wanted as a Nazi war criminal.
+Klaus Barbie was a long-time acquaintance of Monika’s family, to the point that she used to call him 'uncle'.
 At the time Barbie was known to be an adviser of the secret police in Bolivia.
 Her body was not turned over to her family to be buried and she rests in an unknown grave.